 Each level is carefully structured to develop technique, musicality, classroom etiquette, and discipline.
 Students are not advanced to the next level based on age.
 Each student progresses to the next level only when she or he meets training criteria.

-We feel starting a child with ballet Level A or B will help beginner dancers learn the basics of dance.
+We feel starting a child in Pre-Ballet or Beginner 1 will help beginner dancers learn the basics of dance.
 Teachers work on body awareness, posture, weight shifting and the child's understanding of high-low, left-right, positions and basic movements.
 We emphasize ballet training as the foundation for excellence in all other styles of dance.

 Our two studios have sprung floors with marley covering.
 Dance puts stress on bones, especially leaps.
 Our floors are designed for dancing and absorb the shock of the landing.

-Formal ballet training begins in Level B for children who are generally age six to eight.
+Formal ballet training begins in Beginner 1 for children who are generally age six to eight.
 We recommend students at this early stage of development take class once a week.
 This is when the body is more prepared and ready for the demands of ballet (and making sure the moves can be done safely).

-Starting in our intermediate level (Level D and up), contemporary ballet classes are offered in addition to classical ballet.
+Starting in our intermediate level (Intermediate 1 and up), contemporary, jazz, and tap classes are offered in addition to classical ballet.
 Our summer intensives continue this training and provide dancers the opportunity to learn from guest artists across different forms to help your child receive a well-rounded ballet education.

 Our classes are structured to cultivate each student's unique physical and artistic qualities.
 MAB recognizes that not all students are intent on a professional dance career; however, our dance instruction encourages all students to achieve their full artistic potential.
 This curriculum also provides basic ballet training for those pursuing other activities such as competitive figure skating, gymnastics and synchronized swimming.